 Farming Accidents in Ireland

 Seek compensation for injuries sustained in farming accidents.
 Our experienced solicitors will guide you through the claims process.
+For a confidential consultation, please call us at 1800-844-104 for free or email [email protected]

 Farming accidents Ireland

 If you or someone you know have been the victim of a farming accident or fatality during work on a farm, you may have a claim for Personal Injury.
-Our team of experienced Work Injury solicitors will be able to advise you on the best course of action available to you, so contact us today on Free Phone (1800)844104 and we would be happy to discuss your case.
+Our team of experienced Work Injury solicitors will be able to advise you on the best course of action available to you, so contact us today on Free Phone at 1800-844-104, and we would be happy to discuss your case.

-Figures in a provisional annual report compiled by the HSE shows that between April 2014 and March 2015, 142 employees died in accidents at work.
-This is an increase from the previous year’s figure of 136-an all-time low.
+Farming Accidents in Ireland are unfortunately common, and the level of serious injury and/or death due to a farming accident in Ireland is high.
+The HSE has compiled and released its provisional annual report regarding fatal accidents in the workplace, highlighting which industries are the most dangerous for its workers.
+Figures in a provisional annual report compiled by the HSE show that between April 2014 and March 2015, 142 employees died in accidents at work.
+This is an increase from the previous year’s figure of 136- an all-time low.
 These numbers represent a rate of 0.46 fatalities per 100,000 workers.
-This is one of the lowest fatality rates among workers in many of the leading industrial nations.
+This is one of the lowest fatality rates among workers in many leading industrial nations.

 Ireland’s highest work-related fatality rate: farming accidents